ionelmc/sphinx-py3doc-enhanced-theme/README.rst

     :alt: PYPI Package
     :target: https://pypi.python.org/pypi/sphinx_py3doc_enhanced_theme

-A theme based on the theme of https://docs.python.org/3/
+A theme based on the theme of https://docs.python.org/3/ with some responsive enhancements.

 Installation
 ============